keybase/book-content/04-teams/00-index.md

 If you leave a team, any messages and files you shared remain with the team, but you lose access to them.
 You can only rejoin a team if you are invited by an admin or owner.

 ### Deleting a team
 A team can only be deleted by the team owner.
 A team can only be deleted if there are no subteams.
-If a team or subteam is deleted, all team chats are lost forever, all data in the team folder(s) is lost forever, and all team members are notified.{% set section_title = "Manage a team  " %}
+If a team or subteam is deleted, all team chats are lost forever, all data in the team folder(s) is lost forever, and all team members are notified.

 ## Team features
 Teams can be what we call big teams, subteams, or open teams.
 Each has different features and abilities.